Dudley Knox Library Covid-19 information - Dudley Knox Library

 We understand this is a challenging time for everyone and we will work to provide as much support as possible given the many constraints around us.
-We will constantly evaluate our ability to add more support as the situation and circumstances allow.
+We are constantly evaluating our ability to add more support as the situation and circumstances allow.

 We remain available to assist you in a number of ways.
-See links or contact information below.
+See our FAQs below for information, links or contact information.

 - If you are having trouble accessing our electronic resources please contact us through Ask a Librarian and we will try to troubleshoot

-Q1: Is the Dudley Knox Library (DKL) open?
+Q1: Is the Dudley Knox Library (DKL) open yet?

-A1: The library is physically closed to users.
+A1: No. The library is still physically closed to users.
 While the library is not open for 'in person' use, our online research materials and guides are available from our site.